Skip to content

 Type: string

 Returns the key of the selected option, or the default value if nothing has been saved yet.
+Returns an empty string '' if no default is set and nothing has been saved.

 $layout = themeplus_get_option( 'header_layout', 'standard' );